• Skip to primary navigation

 Even the most proficient chef in the world has experienced this once in their life — serving roasts that look gloriously burnished outside but turn out to be raw and pink on the inside.
 This can be pretty embarrassing and potentially ruin your confidence if you are learning to cook.
 Food safety is essential, and making sure you are eating fully-cooked chicken is important.

 If you’ve experienced this before, or worse, continue to do so, don’t worry.
-I will help you learn how to tell if the chicken is done.
+I will help you learn how to tell if chicken is done.

 Why not eat raw or undercooked chicken?